Пропустить до содержания

 SMOKO E Cigarettes

-Many of the disposable vapes sold in convenience stores use Chinese made e-liquids and ingredients,
+Many of the cheap disposable vapes that are sold in convenience stores use Chinese made e-liquids and ingredients.

 Here are SMOKO we do things very differently!
-All of the vape juice we use in our vaping products are created using the highest quality ingredients and flavours that are Made in the UK.
-This means you are getting the best vape kits in the UK.
+All of the e-liquids we use in our vaping products are created using the highest quality flavours and ingredients that are Made in the UK.